Conditions for a Monotonic Channel Capacity: Introduction

 For the \emph{additive white Gaussian noise} (AWGN) channel, the channel capacity is known exactly \cite[Sec.~24]{shannon48}, \cite[Ch.~9]{cover06}.
 In recent years, the problem of calculating or estimating the channel capacity of more complicated channels has received a lot of attention (see surveys in \cite{katz04, kahn04, essiambre10, killey11}).
 Due to the absence of exact analytical solutions and the computational intractability of optimizing over all possible input distributions, most investigations of the channel capacity of non-AWGN channels rely on bounding techniques and asymptotic analysis.

 The main motivation for this paper comes from the type of nonlinear distortion encountered in fiber-optical communications.
-In contrast to linear channels, an optical fiber has the peculiar property that communications becomes virtually impossible if the \riii{signal amplitude} is too high \cite{mecozzi94, demir07, bononi12, carena12, beygi12, agrell12, hager12}, \cite[Ch.~9]{agrawal10}.
+In contrast to linear channels, an optical fiber has the peculiar property that the performance of conventional communication systems degrades if the signal amplitude is increased beyond a certain level \cite{mecozzi94, demir07, bononi12, carena12, beygi12, agrell12, hager12}, \cite[Ch.~9]{agrawal10}.
 This phenomenon is well-known from experiments and simulations, and can also be explained theoretically.
 The lightwave propagation in an optical fiber is governed by a nonlinear differential equation, the \emph{nonlinear Schr\"odinger equation} or, if polarization effects are considered, the \emph{Manakov equation} \cite{chraplyvy90, wang99}, \cite[Sec.~7.2]{agrawal08book}.
 These equations include a nonlinear distortion term, whose amplitude is proportional to the cubed signal amplitude.
 At high enough signal amplitudes, this nonlinear distortion dominates the other terms in the differential equation, effectively drowning the signal.